fivdi/lcd/README.md

 Raspberry Pi.
 Heavily inspired by the Arduino [LiquidCrystal library](http://arduino.cc/en/Tutorial/LiquidCrystal).

-LCDs compatible with the HD44780 have a sixteen pin interface.
+Most LCDs compatible with the HD44780 have a sixteen pin interface.
 This Node.js module uses six of these interface pins for controlling such displays.
 Register select (RS), enable (E), and four data bus pins (D4-D7).
 The read/write (R/W) pin is assumed to be tied low to permanently select write mode.